anilzen/QTD2024/content/talk/_index.md

 #### Thermalization and Criticality on an Analog-Digital Quantum Simulator
 Understanding how interacting particles approach thermal equilibrium is a major challenge of quantum simulators.
 Unlocking the full potential of such systems toward this goal requires flexible initial state preparation, precise time evolution, and extensive probes for final state characterization.
 We present a quantum simulator comprising 69 superconducting qubits which supports both universal quantum gates and high-fidelity analog evolution, with performance beyond the reach of classical simulation in cross-entropy benchmarking experiments.
 Emulating a two-dimensional (2D) XY quantum magnet, we leverage a wide range of measurement techniques to study quantum states after ramps from an antiferromagnetic initial state.
 We observe signatures of the classical Kosterlitz-Thouless phase transition, as well as strong deviations from Kibble-Zurek scaling predictions attributed to the interplay between quantum and classical coarsening of the correlated domains.
 This interpretation is corroborated by injecting variable energy density into the initial state, which enables studying the effects of the eigenstate thermalization hypothesis (ETH) in targeted parts of the eigenspectrum.
 Finally, we digitally prepare the system in pairwise-entangled dimer states and image the transport of energy and vorticity during thermalization.
 These results establish the efficacy of superconducting analog-digital quantum processors for preparing states across many-body spectra and unveiling their thermalization dynamics.

 ---

+### Stefan Nimmrichter
+*University of Siegen*

+#### Quantum systems as working fluids, for better or worse
+When it comes to concrete physical applications of quantum thermodynamics, one question has been investigated since the very onset of the field: What happens if the thermal devices from our everyday world -- engines, refrigerators, batteries -- were operated with a quantum working medium?
+Will their performance simply be ruined by strong quantum fluctuations, or can we harness non-classical phenomena such as energy quantization, coherence, and entanglement to boost it instead?
+Many theoretical case studies and various proof-of-principle experiments have led to positive and negative answers.
+Since genuine quantum advantages are hard to come by and rarely feasible in the lab, it is vital to continue exploring quantum optical and optomechanical toy models for thermal machines.
+I will share our recent ideas and observations concerning somewhat exotic quantum working fluids and their advantages and disadvantages for the paradigmatic Otto cycle and the three-level maser.

+---